 The causes of PLMD are not all understood.
 It is known that movement disorders often occur with breathing disorder such as sleep apnea, or other sleep disorders, like narcolepsy, sleepwalking, or night terrors.

-There are medications that can make the condition worse, such as antidepressants, antihistamines, and some antipsychotics.
+There are also medications that can make the condition worse, such as antidepressants, antihistamines, and some antipsychotics.

-If a patient have PLMD due to other disorders, then treating PLMD can be performed with the specific treatment of the coexisting disorders.
-For example, if you treat sleep apnea with CPAP, your periodic limb movement symptoms will disappear.
+If you have PLMD due to other disorders, then treating PLMD can be performed with the specific treatment of the coexisting disorders.
+For example, if you periodic limb movements caused by sleep apnea, then treating sleep apnea with CPAP will also result in treating PLMD.

 There are options to treat PLMD with medications, which is often effective, but should be avoided wherever possible in children and during pregnancy, because of the long-term toxicity.